zruncho3d/DuelingZero/README.md

 However, you could get more flexibility to use the space with a slight bit of slicer awareness.
 Imagine offsetting the start Y positions for two mirrored parts so that you get effectively higher overlap than a simple static partitioning (two circles, each larger than half the bed width or height).
 You could print two half-bed-size triangles at the same time, for example.

-Or, imagine having two streams of independent g-code, where the streams are sync’ed at Z moves.
+Or, imagine having two streams of independent G-code, where the streams are sync’ed at Z moves.

 [Apparently this will be a thing for RRF for version 3.5](https://forum.duet3d.com/topic/29023/independent-dual-gantry-any-examples-out-there/3?_=1656291960523)!
 As of 2022-07-16, this is in beta.